Wabinab/xenoblade-chronicles-2/src/13_mor_ardain.md

 ---

 Back inside, after they'd dressed up{{footnote: Poppi don't need to dress up: she wore her dress into the water, not sure how she kept it dry.
 Waterproof, like swimsuit?
-Or maybe, she could heat up her body and dry them quick?}}, they gathered together, with Nia commented, "Whewwww, that was a good bath."
+Or maybe, she could heat up her body and dry them quick?}}, they gathered together, with Nia commenting, "Whewwww, that was a good bath."

-Poppi: "Mythra seem veeeery pleased."
+Poppi noticed, "Mythra seem veeeery pleased."

 "Well, it was my first bath in 500 years. _I think I have the right to savor it._"